my17560/dokuwiki-template-readthedokus/README.md

 </script>
 ```

 You might want to hide a mobile menu since both the sticky header and the mobile menu are displayed at the same time on mobile devices.
-To hide the mobile menu add below to CSS file (dokuwiki folder)/conf/userall.css
+To hide the mobile menu add below to the CSS file (DokuWiki folder)/conf/userall.css

 ```
 #mobileheader {